 It is the responsibility of each school to ensure that students are aware of their ASN.
 To assist in this awareness it is recommended that a student's ASN be incorporated into any official documentation produced by a school or school authority and be included in the official student record.
 Some examples of official documentation include student identification cards, report cards and progress reports.

 myPass

-Alberta Education's myPass is a secure self-service website for high school students to:
+myPass is a secure self-service website for Alberta students to: